La Bistronomie

 Given the Bib Gourmand recognition and the modern cuisine format, La Bistronomie rewards a two- or three-visit approach more than most restaurants in its price tier.
 On a first visit, focus on the core menu and let the kitchen show you what Campanella's baseline looks like: order the most ingredient-forward dishes, which at a market-driven modern cuisine table will typically be the ones that change most frequently.
 Take note of what is seasonal, because those dishes are the ones most worth returning for.

-A second visit is leading timed in a different season.
+A second visit is best timed in a different season.
 If your first trip falls in autumn, come back in late spring or summer when the ingredient palette shifts toward lighter, herb-forward cooking.
 At €€ prices, a return visit carries almost no financial risk and the variance in the menu gives it genuine purpose.
 This is not a restaurant where you exhaust the menu in a single sitting and then wonder if there is a reason to return.

 If you make it to a third visit, use it to test the shorter, more casual format if one is available: many bistronomie-style kitchens in France offer a simpler midweek lunch menu alongside the more composed evening service.
 The lunch format often surfaces the kitchen's technique more nakedly because it works with fewer courses and less ceremony.
 At this restaurant's price point, a midweek lunch could be one of the more cost-efficient fine-dining-adjacent meals in the Charente region.